 Data on the share of units in a particular census tract with gross rents that are below \$900 is an indicator tracked by IHS to approximate the unsubsidized or "naturally occurring" affordable housing stock.
 Affordable rental housing that receives no subsidy comprises the vast majority of the stock of affordable units across the United States.
-The source of these data is the 2018 ACS 5-Year Estimates table B25063.
+The source of these data is the 2019 ACS 5-Year Estimates table B25063.
 Census tracts with unreliable estimates, i.e. margins of error exceeding 30 percent, are flagged in the tooltip.

 A gross rent level roughly at or below \$900 has been the benchmark for a unit with affordable rent used by IHS to study shifts in the County's "affordability gap" in its annual report on the State of Rental Housing in Cook County.
-The relationship between the number of rental households that demand affordable housing (defined as a household earning 150 percent of poverty or a household occupying a unit affordable to a household earning 150 percent of poverty) and the number of rental units affordable to these households at 30 percent of their income is the basis for IHS's "affordability gap" 7 INSTITUTE FOR HOUSING STUDIES HOUSINGSTUDIES.ORG calculation.
-In 2018, the most recent data year available, 150 percent of poverty was an income of \$38,551.50 and an affordable gross monthly rent was \$964.00.
-In IHS's 2019 State of Rental Housing in Cook County report, IHS documented that the persistent affordability gap in the City of Chicago was driven not by increased demand for affordable rentals by these households, but rather by a declining supply of units affordable to these households.
+The relationship between the number of rental households that demand affordable housing (defined as a household earning 150 percent of poverty or a household occupying a unit affordable to a household earning 150 percent of poverty) and the number of rental units affordable to these households at 30 percent of their income is the basis for IHS's "affordability gap calculation.
+In 2019, the most recent data year available, 150 percent of poverty was an income of \$39,258.00 and an affordable gross monthly rent was \$981.45.